 Where services are provided under a public funding certificate or other statutory arrangement then the standard contractual terms 2012 will not apply.
 The relevant statutory provisions will govern the relationship between barristers and their instructing solicitors.

 You will find our standard public access agreement here

 If you are not a solicitor or other "authorised” person (i.e. one regulated by the Law Society or SRA), then Chambers’ default position is that the barrister will provide services to you either under our standard Public Access agreement (if you are a member of the public) or under the standard Licensed Access agreements as recognised by the Bar Council (which apply to members of professional bodies such as the Royal Town and Country Planning Association and the Royal Institute of Chartered Surveyors).

 Please click here to read a more comprehensive description of the scheme and to assist you in deciding whether your case is suitable.

 The Practice Directors & Clerks are able to provide fee estimates and will quote on a fixed fee or hourly rate basis dependant on the requirements of those instructing.

-No5 is fully committed to transparency on relation to fees. and we normally calculate them by reference to the amount of time required and a commercial hourly rate applicable to the relevant barrister.
-In addition to this calculation the practice director will consider the nature of the case including its complexity before quoting a fee.
+No5 is fully committed to transparency in relation to fees. and we normally calculate them by reference to the amount of time required and a commercial hourly rate applicable to the relevant barrister.
+In addition to this calculation, the practice director will consider the nature of the case including its complexity before quoting a fee.